Putting a systemd service behind a VPN

-It recently occurred that I had the need to route all traffic by a certain application via a VPN.
-While premade solutions for this exist using Docker (especially in combination with BitTorrent clients) I preferred looking for something that really just isolated what is needed and leaves the rest alone.
+It recently occurred that I had the need to route all traffic by a certain application through a VPN.
+While premade solutions for this exist using Docker (especially in combination with BitTorrent clients), I preferred looking for something that really just isolates what is needed and leaves the rest alone.

 As it turns out systemd has good support for Linux namespaces and sharing them between units.

 While systemd can create a namespace it is not able to link it to a name for